Renewed battle over using fetal tissue in medical research

 - Amazon executives grilled, jeered at New York City Council hearing

-But Rep. Gerry Connolly, D-Va., responded: “The consensus in the scientific community is that there is currently no adequate substitute for fetal tissue in all of the cutting-edge research for which it is used today.”
+But Rep. Gerry Connolly, D-Va., responded, “The consensus in the scientific community is that there is currently no adequate substitute for fetal tissue in all of the cutting-edge research for which it is used today.”

 The government has funded research using fetal tissue for decades, under administrations of both political parties.
 Trump has gone out of his way to court social and religious conservatives among his staunchest supporters.